querylab/NFTMetadata-IPFS-Storage/README.md

 ## Mint with NFT.Storage and Polygon Testnetwork Mumbai

-Mint with NFT.storage and Polygon using the Polygon blockchain and IPFS/Filecoin storage via NFT.Storage.
-Built with Solidity using Hardhat.
+Mint with NFT.storage and Polygon blockchain and IPFS/Filecoin storage via NFT.Storage made with Solidity using Hardhat.

 ### Setting Up